yaodingyd/yaodingyd.github.io/src/pages/about.md

 updatedDate: "August 08 2022"
 ---

 My name is Yao Ding and I am a fullstack software engineer.
-Full-stack engineer.
-Open Source contributor.
-Excited about cloud native, DevEx and GitOps.
+I occasionally contribute to open source.